-It’s easier than you may think to learn how to make Pasta Salad completely from scratch, even the dressing… the best part about this recipe is that you can make it as healthy or as sinful as you want…either way it is going to be a tasty concoction that is your go-to recipe.
+It’s easier than you might think to learn how to make Pasta Salad completely from scratch, even the dressing… the best part about this recipe is that you can make it as healthy or as sinful as you want…either way it is going to be a tasty concoction that will be your go-to recipe.

 Isn’t it funny how your tastes in food change when you get older?
 I know that mine sure have.
 As a child I HATED Pasta Salad and avoided it at all cost, but as an adult I LOVE it!

 So much so, that lately I have been making it at least twice a month.
 I’d make it once a week, but that’s a little over-kill and it’s kind of expensive to make…